ndibrithalea/ProductPulse/README.md

 AI tools were used to:
 - Design the system architecture
-- Generate the database schema
+- Design the database schema
 - Develop the risk scoring logic
 - Structure workflows and reporting system